reata/sqllineage/docs/gear_up/configuration.rst

 Default: ``False``

+Since: 1.5.1

 TSQL_NO_SEMICOLON
 =================
 Enable tsql no semicolon splitter mode.
+Transact-SQL offers this feature that even when SQL statements are not delimited by semicolon, it can still be parsed and executed.

 .. warning::
-     Transact-SQL offers this feature that even when SQL statements are not delimited by semicolon, it can still be parsed and executed.
-But quoting `Transact-SQL syntax conventions (Transact-SQL)`_, "although the semicolon isn't required for most statements in this version (v16) of SQL Server, it will be required in a future version".
+     Quoting `Transact-SQL syntax conventions (Transact-SQL)`_, "although the semicolon isn't required for most statements in this version (v16) of SQL Server, it will be required in a future version".

      So with SQLLineage, this config key is kept mostly for backward-compatible purposes.
 We may drop the support any time without warning.
 Bear this in mind when using this feature.

 Default: ``False``

+Since: 1.4.8

 .. _Amazon Redshift announces support for lateral column alias reference: https://aws.amazon.com/about-aws/whats-new/2018/08/amazon-redshift-announces-support-for-lateral-column-alias-reference/